thaychansy/etl-project/README.md

 ## Built with Python and PostgresSQL Framework

-ETL is a data integration process that involves extractingdata from various sources, transforming it into a desired format, and loading it into a target system for further analysis or processing.
+ETL is a data integration process that involves extracting data from various sources, transforming it into a desired format, and loading it into a target system for further analysis or processing.
 It's a critical component of data warehousing and business intelligence solutions.

 1. Extraction